Estimating Construction Costs

 "Sure, let's see what you've got."

 I wasn't sure how I felt about Jay.
 I didn't know him too well.
-Steve, the foreman on our last job, always treated me right and paid me well for the work I did.
+Steve, the foreman on our last job, always treated me right and paid me well.
 I never had to estimate construction costs or do anything.
 The money Steve offered was always fair and in line with the work.
 Could I trust Jay to do the same?

-Jay led me to a monstrous partially-built stair structure made of heavy 6x6 cedar posts, 4x10 cedar beams, and 2x14 cedar stringers, 2x4 framing, 1x4, 1x6, and 1x8 cedar trim, and many 10" x 3/4" diameter lag bolts and screws.
-There were two 30' x 4' landings at the first and second floor levels.
-There was one 8' x 4' outer landing that broke up the total height between the first and second floor landings, and a short set of stairs between the ground level and the first floor landing.
-There was a 'balloon framed' 2x4 wall, covered on both sides with T1 11 plywood siding that stretched between the landings and separated the upper and lower stairs.
-The worst part was how the 4x6 wooden handrail cap was attached to random 2x4 framing that poked up through notched 1x8 trim.
+Jay led me to a monstrous partially-built stair structure made of heavy 6x6 cedar posts, 4x10 cedar beams, 2x14 cedar stringers, 2x4 framing, 1x4, 1x6, and 1x8 cedar trim, and many 10" x 3/4" diameter lag bolts and screws.
+The project included two 30' x 4' landings on the first and second floors.
+There was an 8' x 4' outer landing between the first and second-floor landings and a short set of stairs between the ground level and the first-floor landing.
+A 'balloon framed' 2x4 partition, covered on both sides with T1-11 plywood siding, was sandwiched between the upper and lower stairs and stretched between the upper and lower landings.
+The worst part was how the 4x6 wooden handrail cap was attached to random 2x4 framing that poked up through the notched 1x8 trim.
 It was an awful design, but my subjective opinions wouldn't change the facts.
-These ugly stairs would be difficult and time consuming to build.
+These ugly stairs would be difficult and time-consuming to build.

-How much would a project like this pay? $1000 dollars? $2000 dollars?
-I estimated the labor to build these stairs would take about three or four weeks, and if you factor in weather, add another week.
-The stairs we were looking at were incomplete, which also raised a red flag.
+How much would a project like this pay?
+1000 dollars?
+2000 dollars?
+I estimated the labor to build these stairs would take about three or four weeks, and if you factor in the weather, add another week.
+The stairs we were looking at were incomplete.
+That also raised a red flag.
 No one was working on them.
 Who had started these stairs and then left the job unfinished?
 What was their reason for leaving?
 Was it too much work for the pay?

 "The job pays $450 per set of stairs.
 That includes the upper and lower landings, and all of the stair framing and trim," Jay said.
 "What do you think?"

 My stomach dropped.
-Well, there's the answer, I thought.
-All work and no pay makes Matt a dull boy...
+Well, here's the answer, I thought.
+All work and no pay made Matt a dull boy.

 "You're kidding, right Jay?"
 I asked, reacting to his ludicrous proposal.
 "I don't have much experience estimating construction costs, but it looks like quite a job for $450.
 I'll have to think about it."

-"Don't think about it too long," Jay replied, sounding a little miffed that I didn't jump on the opportunity.
+"Don't think about it too long," Jay replied, perturbed that I didn't jump on the opportunity.
 "We're behind schedule.
 If someone else wants the job before you make up your mind, I am going to have to give the work to them."

 "Fair enough," I said.
 "I'll let you know tomorrow."

-I left the job site, not feeling comfortable at all about Jay's stair job.
-On the drive home I began thinking about the whole thing.
+I did not feel comfortable about Jay's stair job.
+On the drive home, I began thinking about the whole thing.
 Can I trust Jay?
 He wouldn't cheat me, right?
-Steve never did, why should Jay?
+Steve never did.
+Why should Jay?

 From the rear window of my dining room, Weiser saw me walk in the front door and over to the back door that led to my backyard.
 He frantically searched through the grass for his flying disk.
 In a flash, he located it and brought it to me.
-I tossed the Frisbee with him for a while and began putting together a mental rough schedule for each day's work.
-In order to make an acceptable wage, I would have to build the whole thing in a week!
-This was my first stab at estimating construction costs.
+I tossed the Frisbee to him several times while putting together a rough mental schedule for each day's work.

 Impossible!
-This job could not be completed in a week by one person.
+Those stairs could not be built in one week by one person.
 There were too many variables and too much work!
 Maybe someone else with more experience and a thousand tricks up their sleeve could have done the work and made money at $450, but not me.
 What am I thinking?
 Someone with more experience would never accept a job like this on these terms.

-At that moment, I should have made the decision to turn Jay down on his offer, but my lack of experience prevailed.
+I should have decided to turn Jay down on his offer, but my lack of experience prevailed.
 I guess I'll try, I thought.
 Even if it takes me two weeks, I can still pay my rent on time.
-Besides, I need the work and the experience, and I already know many of the workers.
+Besides, I need work and experience.
+Many of the carpenters worked the previous job.
 It will be fun working with them again.

-The next morning, I met Jay at the job site.
+The next day, I met Jay at the job site.

 "Okay, Jay.
 I think it is a lot of work for the pay, but I will give it a try."